-As a biotechnology company dedicated to accelerating patient access to evidence-based innovation in mental health.
-Our team is the key to our success, and we believe it is essential to invest in building an engaged, diverse, supported, and incentivized workforce who can help us achieve our vision of a world of mental wellbeing.
+As a biotechnology company dedicated to accelerating patient access to evidence-based innovation in mental health, our team is the key to our success, and we believe it is essential to invest in building an engaged, inclusive, supported, and incentivized workforce who can help us achieve our vision of a world of mental wellbeing.
+As of December 31, 2024, we had 166 employees, which represented a decrease of 11% compared to the prior year, of whom 125 employees are engaged in research and development activities and 41 employees are engaged in general administrative functions.
 As of December 31, 2023, we had 186 employees, of whom 141 employees are engaged in research and development activities and 45 employees are engaged in general administrative functions.
-We had 181 employees as of December 31, 2022 and grew by 2.8% as of December 31, 2023.
-As of December 31, 2023, 32% of our employees are located in the US, while the remaining 68% are located in the UK.
+As of December 31, 2024, 42% of our employees are located in the US, while the remaining 58% are located in the UK.